zlach/Interview/README.md

 - Table displaying content as you add

 ### Instructions
 - Clone the repository on to your local machine
 - Create a new branch
 - Push that branch up and make an initial commit to mark your start time
 - Once complete submit a pull request
+OR
+- Fork the Repo
+- Once complete submit a pull request